openoms/bitcoin-tutorials/electrs/README.md

 To restart electrs manually run (with your PASSWORD_B filled in) or install the Electrs systemd service (next step):
 `$ /home/admin/electrs/target/release/electrs --index-batch-size=10 --jsonrpc-import --db-dir /mnt/hdd/electrs/db  --electrum-rpc-addr="0.0.0.0:50001" --cookie="raspibolt:PASSWORD_B"`

+## To connect your Electrum wallet use these commands and ports:

+For an unencrypted TCP connection (suitable inside a secure LAN):
+`electrum --oneserver --server $RASPIBLITZ_IP:50001:t`

+To connect through SSL (requires to set up the Nginx server):
+`electrum --oneserver --server $YOUR_DOMAIN:50002:s`

 ---
 ## RaspiBlitz: Set up the Electrs systemd service